 - the needs and preferences of existing and potential customers

-For example, you could ask parents now if they’ll want more hours when 30-hours free childcare for working parents comes into effect in September 2017.
+For example, you could ask parents now if they’ll want more hours when 30-hours childcare for working parents comes into effect in September 2017.

 Read about marketing and market research.

 Understand and manage your occupancy rate

 Your occupancy rate is the amount of places that you offer that are full.

 It is important to take a systematic and planned approach to managing occupancy.
 At a simple level, this means recording and tracking expected and actual occupancy to identify variations across the weeks, months and year.
 If you know when there are regular peaks and troughs, you can:

 - respond appropriately and quickly – for example, with marketing activities or by increasing or decreasing your staff